SimulationEverywhere-Models/Geography-Based-SEIRDS/README.md

 ---
 The most recent version of the GIS Web Viewer can be found at http://206.12.94.204:8080/arslab-web/1.3/app-gis-v2/index.html

 Upload a simulation's geojson, messages.log, structure.json, visualization.json to view simulation results.
-See GIS_Viewer_1-3 folder README for more details
+See GIS_Viewer folder README for more details